ekunazanu/ekunazanu.foo/content/lab/procedural-music.md

 <canvas id="canvasBeats"></canvas>
 <select id="selectBeat"></select><button id="playBeatsButton">Play beat</button>

-The first beat is [periodic](https://en.wikipedia.org/wiki/Metre_(music)), and can sound monotonous and dull.
+The first beat is [periodic](https://en.wikipedia.org/wiki/Metre_(music)), and can sound monotonous.
 The second beat has periodically [accentuated beats](https://en.wikipedia.org/wiki/Accent_(music)) and sounds more cadenced and 'rhythmic'.

-Generally, the accentuated beats are [organized](https://en.wikipedia.org/wiki/Bar_(music)) in groups of [three](https://en.wikipedia.org/wiki/Triple_metre) or [four](https://en.wikipedia.org/wiki/Duple_and_quadruple_metre#Quadruple_metre) into [bars](https://en.wikipedia.org/wiki/Bar_(music)).
-This beat [structure](https://en.wikipedia.org/wiki/Time_signature) is common in pop and rock, while other genres can have more complex beats.
+Periodically accentuating beats can make sounds feels more organized, which in turn can make it feel more rhythmic.
+Organizing beats into groups (called [bars](https://en.wikipedia.org/wiki/Bar_(music))) of [three](https://en.wikipedia.org/wiki/Triple_metre) or [four](https://en.wikipedia.org/wiki/Duple_and_quadruple_metre#Quadruple_metre) is very common in pop and rock, while other genres can have more complex [beat structures](https://en.wikipedia.org/wiki/Time_signature).

 <canvas id="canvasTimeSignature"></canvas>
 <select id="selectTimeSignature"></select><button id="playTimeSignatureButton">Play beat</button>

-Even then, the beat will begin to sound repetitive if played long enough.
-The obvious way to go about it is to introduce variations in the duration of certain notes, while still loosely sticking to the same beat structure.
-The duration of beats can be altered to be half, twice, or quadruple the duration of a single beat.
-Or [somewhere in between](https://en.wikipedia.org/wiki/Note_value).

-The number of beats per minute or [tempo](https://en.wikipedia.org/wiki/Tempo) can itself be varied, against which the beat structure is measured and built upon.
+While different types of beats can have different structures, the 'speed' of the beats can be varied too, by changing the duration of each beat.
+The duration of the beats is described by the [tempo](https://en.wikipedia.org/wiki/Tempo) — in beats per minute.
+A higher tempo represents shorter beats and faster music, while lower tempo describes longer beats and a slower music.

 <canvas id="canvasTempo"></canvas>
 <input id="sliderTempo" type="range"><br>
 <button id="playTempoButton">Play beat</button>

 Altering the rhythm patterns can make sounds structured and more pleasing, but it can also be used to again set the of mood of the sound.
-For instance, the tempo of the music can be varied to produce different vibes — a fast beat can sound energetic, while a slower one can sound more relaxed and mellow.
+For instance, the tempo of the music can be varied to produce different vibes — a fast and structured beat can sound energetic, while a slower and less cadenced beat can sound more relaxed and mellow.

+Even with a structured beat however, a piece may begin to sound repetitive if played for long enough.
+A way to avoid it from sounding repetitive is by introducing variations to the duration of certain notes, while still loosely sticking to the same beat structure.
+The duration of the beats can be changed to be half, twice, or quadruple the duration of a 'single' beat.
+Or [somewhere in between](https://en.wikipedia.org/wiki/Note_value).
+This can be achieved using multiple ways, one of which is described below.

 ## Procedural Generation

-Music theory provides guidelines for the pitch and timing of notes, to create sounds that evoke different emotions.
-The aforementioned ones can be distilled to:
+Music theory provides guidelines for the pitch and timing of notes, to create sounds that are pleasant, or evoke different emotions.
+The guidelines can be distilled to:

-* Deriving the pitch using structured intervals or a scale.
+* Deriving the pitch using structured intervals or from a scale.
 * Deriving the timing from a dynamic yet structured beat.

-The pitch for the notes can be simply selected from a scale, or it also be dynamically generated easily.
+The pitch for the notes can be simply selected from a scale, or it also be dynamically generated easily using interval ratios.
 However, generating a sequence for the timing that is both structured and non-repeating is slightly more complicated.

 ### Stochastic Transitions